samullen/presentations/the_problem_with_legacy_code/presentation.md

 ^ I know what it's like to face the Gordian Knot of logic ^ To know that the changes I make are going to be small and amount to very little ^ Or even still, make things just a bit worse.
-^ To know that there are demands (internal and external) on your to succeed, but only be set up for failure.
+^ To know that there are demands (internal and external) on you to succeed, but only be set up for failure.
 ^ Have I convinced everyone that legacy code is bad yet?

 ---